satvu/TeachBot/README.md

 # TeachBot

 ## First Setup Only
-The following is adapted from http://sdk.rethinkrobotics.com/intera/Workstation_Setup and http://wiki.ros.org/melodic/Installation/Ubuntu for Ubuntu 18.04 and ROS Melodic.
+The following is adapted from http://sdk.rethinkrobotics.com/intera/Workstation_Setup and https://wiki.ros.org/kinetic/Installation/Ubuntu for Ubuntu 16.04 and ROS Kinetic.

 ### Clone Development Workspace
 If you change the directory, make sure you adjust all following commands.